 Hello and welcome!
-I’m Alexandra, a functional medicine doctor, food scientist, and intuitive eater.
-On this blog, I combine my healthcare knowledge and personal experience, writing about nutrition and women’s health from a holistic perspective.
+I’m Dr. Alexandra MacKillop, a functional medicine doctor, food scientist, and intuitive eater.
+On this blog, I combine my healthcare knowledge and personal experience, writing about women’s health and nutrition from a holistic perspective.
 My goal is to help you take the best possible care of yourself so you can live a vibrant, fulfilling life.

 On my blog, you’ll find posts about…